What is it?

 Special precautions & warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if horsetail is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

-Alcoholism: People who are alcoholics are generally also thiamine deficient.
+Alcohol use disorder: People with this condition are generally also thiamine deficient.
 Taking horsetail might make thiamine deficiency worse.

-Low potassium levels (hypokalemia): There is some concern that horsetail might flush potassium out of the body, possibly leading to potassium levels that are too low.
+Low potassium levels (hypokalemia): Horsetail might lower potassium levels in the blood.
 Until more is known, use horsetail with caution if you are at risk for potassium deficiency.

 Low thiamine levels (thiamine deficiency): Taking horsetail might make thiamine deficiency worse.

 Are there interactions with medications?

 - Taking horsetail might decrease how well the body gets rid of lithium.
 This could increase how much lithium is in the body and result in serious side effects.
 Talk with your healthcare provider before using this product if you are taking lithium.
 Your lithium dose might need to be changed.

 - Medications for diabetes (Antidiabetes drugs)

-- Horsetail might decrease blood sugar in people with type 2 diabetes.
-Diabetes medications are also used to lower blood sugar.
+- Horsetail might lower blood sugar levels.
 Taking horsetail along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.
-The dose of your diabetes medication might need to be changed.

 - Water pills (Diuretic drugs)

 Are there interactions with herbs and supplements?

-- Horsetail and betel nut both reduce the amount of thiamine that the body has to use.
+- Horsetail and betel nut both reduce the amount of thiamine available for the body to use.
 Using these herbs together might increase the risk for thiamine deficiency.

 - Chromium-containing herbs and supplements

 - Herbs and supplements that might lower blood sugar

-- Crude horsetail contains thiaminase, a chemical that breaks down thiamine.
+- Crude horsetail contains a chemical that breaks down thiamine.
 Taking horsetail might cause thiamine deficiency.

 Are there interactions with foods?